Other / mixed grade configuration · Chesapeake, VA

 How many students attend Georgetown Primary?

 Georgetown Primary has 804 students enrolled.
-It is a other school in Chesapeake, VA.
+It is a public school in Chesapeake, VA.

 What is the student-teacher ratio at Georgetown Primary?